Jahia/widen-asset-picker/README.md

 1. The definition of a `Widen Reference` content ([definition.cnd][definition.cnd]).
 1. A React application named `Widen Picker` ([index.js][react:index.js]).
     This application is a custom jContent picker and is used to pick a widen asset .
-1. A *light* implementation of an External Data Provide (EDP) named `Widen Provider` ([WidenDataSource.java]).
+1. A *light* implementation of an External Data Provider (EDP) named `Widen Provider` ([WidenDataSource.java]).

 Not covered by this module :
-1. Ckeditor media picker
+1. Ckeditor widen media picker

 ## Quick Start
 ### Prerequisites
-Before to deploy the module some adjustment must be done in the jahia.properties file (./digital-factory-config/jahia/jahia.properties):
+Before to deploy the module, some adjustment must be done in the jahia.properties file (*digital-factory-config/jahia/jahia.properties*):
-1. Jahia `maxNameSize` must be at least 64 to save widen asset id as system-name.
+1. The size of the `System name` must be greater than the default 32 characters to save a widen asset id in it.

     uncomment line 260 and change value 32 to 64
     ```